 Following the Black Lives Matter protests in 2020, we committed to start holding regular learning groups (mostly monthly) for our team to discuss race equity issues, increase our collective understanding and better inform our work.

-We use the term "liberation" to talk about freedom from the oppression people face because of their identities, taken from NUS' liberation work.
+We use the term "liberation" to refer to freedom from the oppression people face because of their identities, taken from NUS' liberation work.
 This group is also part of SOS-UK's work towards its third core aim to make sustainability more inclusive, so it is for everyone.

 Each staff member takes it in turns to research an issue, send some materials in advance to the rest of the team and then host a session for the group to discuss.